mota57/EFTriggerHelper/README.md

 ## Usage

-In your db context add the field/property `DbContextTriggerHelper` and override the SaveChanges like so
+In your db context add the field/property `DbContextTriggerHelper` and override the SaveChanges like so (copy and paste in your db context the savechanges)

 ```cs
     public class DummyContext : DbContext